rapid7/metasploit-framework/Meterpreter-HTTP-Communication.md

 Once the Meterpreter connect URL is requested, the actual dispatch loop starts to run.
 The Meterpreter payload will make repeated requests with a HTTP body consistent of "RECV".
 Any queued commands will be returned to the payload, which will process them individually, and return the results in a following request.
 If no commands were returned as a result of a "RECV" request, the payload will double the interval until the next request, with a maximum that is generally about 10 seconds.

+Additional details about the configuration of the HTTP transport can be found on the [[transport control|Meterpreter Transport Control]] wiki page.